atlassian-labs/data-center-terraform/docs/docs/userguide/INSTALLATION.md

 Usage:  `./pkg/scripts/install.sh [-c <config-file] [-h]`

-As mentioned before, the default config file is `config.auto.tfvars` and located in root of the project.
+As mentioned before, the default config file is `config.tfvars` and located in root of the project.
 Running install script with no parameter will use the default config file to provision the environment.

 You may use a different file with the same format to handle more than one environment but remember when you want to uninstall and cleanup the environment you need use the same config file.